 This short woman comes to the line with her average cartload of groceries.
 She’s the short gray-haired red-faced plump older mother that screams of trouble.
 True to her stereotype.

-The first thing she says is something like, “Alright Michael, these spaghetti sauces were on an end cap and the sign said three for a dollar.
+The first thing she says is something like, “Alright Michaela, these spaghetti sauces were on an end cap and the sign said three for a dollar.
 That’s not the price in your paper, so if they ring up the price that’s everywhere else and in your catalogue, you’d better fix it.”
 Inwardly I’m rolling my eyes, knowing there’s going to be some kind of problem.
 I know that Jenny, one of the submanagers, is cashiering right behind me, so I figure I’ll be able to quickly deal with any problems that could arise.
 Heh.
 When I get to the sauces, naturally the ring up for the listed sale price, which is only 90 cents off.
 She looks at the screen.

 “That’s not the right price.”
 In a tone of voice that says, “I told you that already, so why did it happen anyway.”
 When whatever the computer does is pretty much outside my control.
 Apparently it’s become my job to keep the Giant computer systems completely up to date.
 Just like I do with everybody else who has a sale problem, I turn to the store sale paper and start flipping through it to see if I can find a different price.